TimSkaras/GPE-SpectralMethod/README.md

 import chainer

 to the top of the file so that colab will let you import cupy.
 Other than that, everything should be the same.

+GroundStateSave Directory

+I am using this directory to save the ground state particular harmonic trap configurations.
+In the file info.txt, I store information about each ground state to give details about the trapping potential and the dimensions of the region in space over which it spans.

+In each file, I can only store the value of the wave function at each grid point and not information about the location at each grid point, so to get around this I am storing that information in info.txt